timcast725/flex-vfl/Multimodal-Infomax/README.md

 # Flexible Vertical Federated Learning

-This directory builds off of the Multimodal-Infomax dataset to simulate a vertical federated learning setting, and run Flex-VFL: [github.com/declare-lab/Multimodal-Infomax](https://github.com/declare-lab/Multimodal-Infomax).
+This directory builds off of the [Multimodal-Infomax repo](https://github.com/declare-lab/Multimodal-Infomax) to simulate a vertical federated learning setting and run Flex-VFL.

 ## Running Flex-VFL with CMU-MOSEI dataset